The President's Economic Mission to Germany and Austria: Other Hoover reports

 Roughly 18 months earlier a similar report by another Hoover, Professor Calvin Hoover, had faced similar opposition.

 In mid October 1945 the US Military Government in Germany submitted a 15 page report to the Allied Control Council.
-The report contained a lenient interpretation of the Potsdam conference policy and advocated partial economic reconstruction.
+The report contained a lenient interpretation of the Potsdam Conference policy and advocated partial economic reconstruction.

 Edwin W. Pauley labeled the proposal partly lessening the capacity restrictions on German steel production "ridiculous".
 General Dwight D. Eisenhower pointed out that it was an unofficial report and proceeded to criticize the critics of it for having "accepted it as policy".

 Eisenhower stated his position to the press as "...I say let Germany find out what it means to start a war."

 The US public at the time held the (partly erroneous) belief that the decision at Potsdam had been to completely pastoralize Germany, with the exception for the occasional factory.
-The US public was relieved by the sharp critique and debunking of Professor Herbert Hoover's suggestion that the Potsdam policy be more leniently interpreted and German economy partly reconstructed.
+The US public was relieved by the sharp critique and debunking of Professor Hoover's suggestion that the Potsdam policy be more leniently interpreted and German economy partly reconstructed.